 Such trials support the treatment’s dual role: rapid symptom relief and maintenance of gut health over time.

-Patient Monitoring During the Induction Phase
+Patient Monitoring During the Entyvio Induction Phase

 The induction phase plays a critical role in setting the tone for long-term success.
 Healthcare providers should: